DSI-HUG/ngx-schematics-utilities/DEVELOPER.md

 # Development

-This document describes how you can test, build and publish the library.
+This document describes how you can test, build and publish the library and its documentation.

 ## Prerequisite